Call for the Best Deals : 0800 098 8877

 When Professional Help is Needed

-Call in professionals if natural methods fail or when:
+Call in professionals if natural methods fail.
+For greenhouse pest control, professional treatment may be needed when:

-- Estimated populations exceed ~40,000 per colony or multiple colonies exist
+• Estimated populations exceed 40,000 per colony or multiple colonies exist on the property.

-- Nests threaten structures or cause persistent contamination
+• Nests threaten structures or cause persistent contamination indoors.

 Seek BPCA-certified technicians for species-specific, family-safe solutions.
-Expect residential treatments roughly £150–£300, depending on severity and property size, often with guarantees.
+Residential treatments typically cost £150 to £300.
+Price depends on severity and property size.
+Most treatments include a guarantee.

-Equally, remember the ecological role of ants—RHS guidance suggests tolerance where practical; reserve control for genuine problems.
+Remember the ecological role of ants in your garden.
+RHS guidance suggests tolerance where practical.
+Reserve control for genuine problems only.

 Frequently Asked Questions